July 6, 2026

 • Credit: $12,000 (increase in liability)

-You can’t recognize this amount as revenue yet because the service hasn’t been delivered.
+You can't recognize this as revenue yet because you haven't delivered the service.

 Step 2: Recognize revenue as you provide the service